kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 If the clause is modifying a nominal (that is, if the head of the clause is a noun phrase) then it is `acl`.

+### Adjectives at the beginning of utterances

+There are quite a few sentences in the data that begin with an adjective or an adjectival phrase.
+We will approach tagging these occurrences differently, depending on the type of utterance and construction it is.

+When the adjective is part of an unambiguously implied copular construction, it can be tagged as the root of the sentence…

+<fine , thank you > should be tagged as:

+- `fine_JJ_root , thank_VBP_parataxis you`

+This can also be the case in situations where there is explicit subordination attached to the initial adjective phrase:

+< very busy because I attend big project now >

+- `Very busy_JJ_root because I attend_advcl big project now`

+When there is no explicit subordination, nor an unambiguously implied copular construction, the initial adjective is likely a `discourse` marker.
+This will often be the case when the adjective can be substituted for other discourse markers like ‘OK’ or ‘yeah’ and gives no clear implication of a copular construction.

+<fine , I will do it > will be tagged as:
+- `fine_JJ_discourse , I will do_VB_root it`
+If there are ambiguous or confusing examples of initial adjectival utterances, be sure to bring them up in the discord/meetings so we can continue to update this heuristic.

 ### `ccomp`
 Clausal complements `ccomp` are given when a clause has an overt subject OR the implied subject can be interpreted as something other than the subject of the head clause (see `ccomp` or `xcomp`).